 There are parking charges at Lulworth Cove and the walk from here to Durdle Door is tough but worth it for the views.
 There is also a very interesting visitor centre filled with displays, animations and films which tells the story of the Jurassic Coast.

-Durlston Country Park in Swanage is a cliff top nature reserve perfect for wildlife spotting and walks.
+Durlston Country Park in Swanage is a cliff top nature reserve and ideal for wildlife spotting and walks.
 The visitor centre, gallery and restaurant are all housed in a renovated Victorian Castle.
 Entry to the Country Park is free however parking charges apply.

 Christchurch Quay Splash Park is a big hit with lots of families.
 There is also public car parking, toilets, eateries and a play park nearby.

 Crabbing is a pastime which many children enjoy and you only need a bucket, bait, net and line.
-Popular places to go in Poole are on the Quay, Hamworthy Park and Lake Pier plus there's Mudeford Quay, Kimmeridge Bay, Ringstead Bay, Weymouth Harbour and West Bay.
+Popular places to go in Poole are on the Quay, Hamworthy Park and Lake Pier plus there's Mudeford Quay, Swanage, Weymouth Harbour and West Bay.

 Gulliver’s Farm Shop in West Moors has a lovely enclosed garden with a children’s tractor play area, playhouse and mud kitchen.
 Wander the shop for local produce and enjoy the café serving fresh home baked cakes.

-Make use of our wonderful Libraries, some of which have activities running during school holidays.
+Make use of your local Library as many of them have activities running during school holidays.

 Fancy’s Family Farm on Portland is a community farm with plenty of animals to see and a play room for the children to enjoy.
 There is no entry fee however donations are greatly received.